aws/aws-emr-containers-best-practices/content/troubleshooting/docs/reverse-proxy-sparkui.md

 job-run-api-ui-svc ClusterIP 10.100.233.186  <none>      4040/TCP   9s
 ```

-3. Finally, we access the sparkUI in this format:
+3.Finally, access the SparkUI in this format:
 ```
 http://<YOUR_INGRESS_ADDRESS>/sparkui/<app_name>
 ```